 The goal of this post is not to enumerate the top 10 podcasts that you already listen to, but to tell you about some lesser-known podcasts that I love.
+In no particular order:

 - Oh No Ross and Carrie -- the show where they don't just report on fringe science, spirituality, and claims of the paranormal, but take part themselves!
 Honestly, whether you enjoy hearing about UFO conferences and acupuncture or not, Ross and Carrie are 2 of the loveliest people you'll listen to.
 They're who I listen to when I've had a particularly stressful day, and need a few deep breaths of fresh air.

 - More Perfect, the podcast about the Supreme Court, by Radio Lab.
 Though often a bit depressing (aren't stories about people with power always depressing?), More Perfect is very well researched, high quality, and relevant pod.

 - Reply All.
 Hosted by PJ Vogt (pronounced "vote") and Alex Goldman, Reply All is a show about the internet.
 With top-notch banter and interesting topics, I've learned a lot from Reply All (mostly about twitter, but also about who invented email and how terrorists communicate) and laughed out loud in very public places.
 Even if you're not a "techie" Reply All will probably float your boat.
 Try a few episodes, then write me a thank you note.
 You're welcome.